38832/mlproject/README.md

 ---

 ## Data Transformation
 The transformation phase included rigorous data preprocessing.
-Tasks such as handling missing values, normalizing data, and performing feature engineering were executed.
+Tasks such as handling One Hot Encodng, normalizing data, and performing feature engineering were executed.
 This step is critical for enhancing model performance and ensuring data quality.

 ---